shonfeder/dune.wiki-fork/Schedule-of-presentations.md

-Presentation are on Wednesdays, 16:00 UK time.
+Presentation are on Wednesdays (alternating with Dune meetings), 16:00 UK time.

 - 20/01/2021: Rudi Grinberg will present his work on adding a RPC to Dune
 - 03/02/2021: Ulysse Gérard will present the custom-build-info feature